 Creating words from iterated vocal imitation

 We report the results of a large-scale (N = 1571) experiment to investigate whether spoken words can emerge from the process of repeated imitation.
 Participants played a version of the children’s game “Telephone”.
-The first generation were asked to to imitate recognizable environmental sounds (e.g., glass breaking, water splashing); subsequent generations imitated the imitators, for a total of 8 generations.
-We then examined whether the vocal imitations became more stable and word-like, retained a resemblance to the original sound, and were suitable as learned category labels.
+The first generation was asked to imitate recognizable environmental sounds (e.g., glass breaking, water splashing); subsequent generations imitated the imitators, for a total of 8 generations.
+We then examined whether the vocal imitations became more stable and word-like, retained a resemblance to the original sound, and became more suitable as learned category labels.
 The results showed (1) the imitations became progressively more word-like, (2) even after 8 generations, could be matched above chance to the environmental sound that motivated them, and (3) imitations from later generations were more effective as learned category labels.
 These results show how repeated imitation can create progressively word-like forms while retaining a semblance of iconicity.

-Over the ages, people have pondered the origins of languages and especially the words that compose them (e.g., Plato, Bible).
-Some theories of language evolution hypothesize that vocal imitation played an important role in generating the first words of spoken languages (Brown, Black, and Horowitz 1955; Donald 2016; Imai and Kita 2014; Perlman, Dale, and Lupyan 2015).
+Over the ages, people have pondered the origins of languages and especially the words that compose them.
+For example, both Plato in his Cratylus dialogue (Plato & Reeve 1999) and John Locke in his Essay Concerning Human Understanding (Locke 1990) examined the “naturalness” of words – whether they are somehow imitative of their meaning.
+Some theories of language evolution have hypothesized that vocal imitation played an important role in generating the first words of spoken languages (e.g., Brown, Black, and Horowitz 1955; Donald 2016; Imai and Kita 2014; Perlman, Dale, and Lupyan 2015).
+For instance, early humans might originally have referred to a predatory cat by imitating its roar, or to the discovery of a stream by imitating the sound of rushing water.
+Thus vocal imitation might have served to clarify the referent of a vocalization and eventually establish a mutually understood word.
 In this study, we investigate the formation of onomatopoeic words--imitative words that resemble the sounds to which they refer.
 We ask whether onomatopoeic words can be formed gradually and without instruction simply from repeating the same imitation over generations of speakers.